-- 3. (1) This Act applies to all employers and employees, other than- - 30 ticular

-- (a) employees employed for less than 24 hours a month with a particular employer, and their employers; - (b) employees who receive remuneration under a learnership agreement registered in terms of the Skills Development Act, 1998 (Act No. 97 of 1998), and their employers; - (c) employers and employees in the national and provincial spheres of government; - (d) persons who enter the Republic for the purpose of carrying out a contract of service, apprenticeship or learnership within the Republic if upon the termination thereof the employer is required by law or by the contract of 40 service, apprenticeship or learnership, as the case may be, or by any other agreement or undertaking, to repatriate that person, or that person is so required to leave the Republic, and their employers; and - (e) domestic and seasonal workers and their employers. - (2) (a) The Minister must, as soon as possible after this section takes effect, designate or appoint a body which must seek to investigate and make recommendations regarding the inclusion of domestic and seasonal workers under the application of this Act. - (b) The investigation must be concluded within 18 months from the date that this section takes effect. - (c) The Minister must consult the Board on the outcome of the investigation.
+- 3. (1) This Act applies to all employers and employees, other than- - (a) employees employed for less than 24 hours a month with a particular employer, and their employers; - (b) employees who receive remuneration under a learnership agreement regis- 30 tered in terms of the Skills Development Act, 1998 (Act No. 97 of 1998), and their employers; - (c) employers and employees in the national and provincial spheres of govern- - (d) persons who enter the Republic for the purpose of carrying out a contract of 35 service, apprenticeship or learnership within the Republic if upon the termination thereof the employer is required by law or by the contract of service, apprenticeship or learnership, as the case may be, or by any other agreement or undertaking, to repatriate that person, or that person is so required to leave the Republic, and their employers.

+- (2) Despite subsection (1), this Act will only apply to domestic and seasonal workers and their employers 12 months after this Act takes effect. - (3) (a) The Minister must, as soon as possible after this Act takes effect, designate or appoint a body which must seek to investigate and make recommendations regarding the administration of this Act to domestic and seasonal workers.

+- (b) The investigation must be concluded within 12 months from the date that this section takes effect. - (c) The Minister must consult the Board on the outcome of the investigation.